 As a real estate “selling” broker you are affiliated with a sponsoring broker.
 Brokers may make sales presentations, identify suitable properties, conduct open house tours, identify sources of financing and coordinate the sales or rental transaction.
 However, brokers affiliated with a sponsoring broker may do so only on behalf of that one sponsoring broker.

 With more courses and upon passing an additional exam, you can become a real estate managing broker.
 As a managing broker you could manage the company that engages in property sales or rentals and have the opportunity to employ other brokers.
 As with many other professions, education and licensing are required.

-Learn more about obtaining an Illinois Real Estate License from the Illinois REALTORS® Licensing & Training Center.
+Learn more about obtaining an Illinois Real Estate License.

 Illinois mandates continuing education (CE) for its licensees.
 Licensees must complete and pass CE courses at the rate of six hours per year every two years in order to maintain their licenses.
 These courses keep real estate professionals current on topics such as ethics, agency, legal issues, license law, antitrust and finance.
 The state-approved Illinois REALTORS® Licensing & Training Center has classroom, online and home study options available to complete your CE training.